• Skip to primary navigation

 How to Prevent Kombucha Bottles from Exploding During 2nd Fermentation

-All that being said, you do need to be careful, especially during the second stage of fermenting kombucha, ginger beer, root beer, and homebrews.
-Obviously, the last thing you want is shards of glass flying across the room.
+The last thing you want is shards of glass flying across the room.
 Injuries or even blindness are – unfortunately – entirely possible.

-An explosion once happened to me while I was brewing beer for the first time – I was not home at the time and fortunately had no valuables in the room, but the point is I did not take the dangers seriously enough.
-From then on, I’ve done my research, learned about what and what not to do, and have avoided the problem.
+An explosion once happened to me while I was brewing beer for the first time – I was not home then and fortunately had no valuables in the room, but I did not take the dangers seriously enough.

 What Causes Bottles to Explode while Fermenting?